 At Tidewater Diamond you will find hundreds of truly unique pieces.
 Are you looking for a piece with history or a piece that speaks to your style?
 Visit us today in Chesapeake.
 We have one of the largest selections of antique and estate jewelry.
 You will find vintage designs in several categories.
 Do you want a Victorian engagement ring, a Edwardian Pin, or beautiful classic style that has lasted through the ages?
 Browse gold, platinum, gold plated, and silver pieces from decades past.

 A piece of jewelry that is over 100 years old.
-This term is reserved for pieces that are pieces that were actually produced over 100 years ago
+This term is reserved for pieces that were actually produced over 100 years ago

 Jewelry that represents a style of an era.
 These are either period pieces from style eras such as Edwardian, Victorian, or Art-Deco.
 These may also be new pieces that represent the styling of those eras.